 Using the assets to make a charitable gift to Emma Willard School generates an estate tax charitable deduction.
 Further, Emma Willard School will not have to pay income tax on the assets when they are received.
 So naming Emma Willard as a beneficiary of your qualified retirement plan can be beneficial to all.

 An IRA charitable rollover allows some donors to make a gift of up to $100,000 from their IRAs without having to pay taxes on the distribution.

-This provision in law, first enacted in 2006, was extended by Congress through December 31, 2011.
-The IRA charitable rollover provision allows donors age 70 ½ and older to make a direct distribution from a traditional or Roth IRA to Emma Willard School.
+This provision in law, first enacted in 2006, was extended by Congress through 2013.
+The IRA charitable rollover provision allows donors age 70 ½ and older to make a distribution from a traditional or Roth IRA directly to Emma Willard School.
 This gift does not result in a charitable income tax deduction but does count toward the minimum distribution requirement.
 Donors who give in this way do not pay taxes on the gift.

 For more information, contact Joseph Hefta, development officer, at (518) 833-1831 or by email at firstname.lastname@example.org.